Mallwyd: History

-The village is situated near the boundary between the historic counties of Merionethshire and Montgomeryshire.
-The village is situated in the parish of Mallwyd in the district of Mawddwy.
-This was the region of the Red Bandits of Mawddwy, which is remembered in the village pub, The Brigands.
+The village is near the boundary between the historic counties of Merioneth and Montgomeryshire, in the parish of Mallwyd in the district of Mawddwy.
+This was the region of the Red Bandits of Mawddwy, which is remembered in name of the village pub, The Brigands.

+Administrative history

+Mallwyd was an ancient parish, which straddled the historic counties of Merioneth and Montgomeryshire.
+Under the Local Government Act 1894 parishes were no longer allowed to straddle county boundaries, and so the parts of the parish in Montgomeryshire became a separate parish called Caerinion Fechan, which later became part of Glantwymyn, leaving a smaller Mallwyd parish entirely in Merioneth.

+The parish of Mallwyd (which included Dinas Mawddwy) was made an urban district in 1895.
+The Mallwyd Urban District Council included Edward Hurst Davies in 1899 and 1900.
+It had an unusually small population for an urban district, with just 679 people in 1931.
+It was downgraded to a rural parish within Dolgellau Rural District in 1934.
+Rural parishes were converted into communities in 1974.
+Mallwyd community was subsequently abolished in 1985, merging with the neighbouring community of Llanymawddwy to become the new community of Mawddwy.

 Railway

 In 1867, the Mawddwy Railway was opened, connecting Dinas Mawddwy with Cemmaes Road.
 A small station was provided to serve Mallwyd, though it was nearly a mile from the village.
 Passenger services on the railway were withdrawn in 1931, and the railway closed and was lifted in 1952.

-The Church
+St Tydecho's Church

 According to tradition, Mallwyd church was founded in the 6th century by Saint Tydecho after he came to the area from Cornwall.
 The present building dates from the 14th century and is unusual in form, being long and narrow with a balcony at each end.
 There are many wooden fixtures dating from the 17th century.
 The scholar John Davies was rector of Mallwyd for 40 years at the beginning of the 17th century.
 There is a memorial to him in the church which was put up to commemorate the 200th anniversary of his death.
 Outside the church are several great yew trees.